1. Home

 You must declare all bank and investment accounts abroad, even if they have not generated income.

-All foreign currency transactions (USD, GBP, etc.) must be converted to EUR using the official exchange rates of the Bank of Portugal.
+All foreign-currency transactions (USD, GBP, etc.) must be converted to EUR using the official Banco de Portugal exchange rates (mathematically equivalent to ECB rates for EUR-based pairs).
+The rule is set out in art.
+23 of the CIRS.

 When to Use Anexo G?